hyperledger/iroha-2-docs/src/guide/javascript.md

 ::: tip

-Further we will roughly re-create the project that is a part of `iroha-javascript` integration tests.
-If you want to see the full project, please follow to the
+In this guide, we are roughly recreating the project that is a part of `iroha-javascript` integration tests.
+If you want to see the full project, please refer to the
 [`@iroha2/client-test-web` sources](https://github.com/hyperledger/iroha-javascript/tree/iroha2/packages/client/test/integration/test-web).

 :::